The Tax Benefits of Real Estate Investing: What to Know

 Maintain Good Records

 We have a proprietary system that captures as much information as possible about your building, right down to the unit level.
-We can work with your accountant to provide day-to-day tax information.
-Owners who do this are meticulous, highly organized, and good at keeping great records.
-They will save more money on their taxes than less organized owners.
+We can work with your accountant to provide day-to-day tax information for easier tax preparation.
+Owners who do this are meticulous, highly organized, and good at keeping records.
+They save more money on their taxes than less organized owners.
 Ask your property management team how they stay organized.

 Get Creative: Invest in Qualified Opportunity Zones

-Take the money that you make on other rental properties or different investments and invest it in an Opportunity Zone.
+Take the money you make on other rental properties or different investments and invest it in an Opportunity Zone.
 When you do this and follow a few rules, you can lower your tax liability by 15%.
-So, if you made $100 on an investment and put that money in a Qualified Opportunity Zone, you might pay taxes on only $85.
-That's a huge benefit.Opportunity Zones also require you to invest in and improve the property.
-That’s exciting because you’ll have a beautiful building, and your whole neighborhood will benefit.
-You can also forgive any capital gains taxes from that moment on.
-So, invest that $100, turn it into $200, and you pay zero taxes.
-There are lots of opportunities for leverage.
+So, if you made $100 investing and put that money in a Qualified Opportunity Zone, you might pay taxes on only $85.
+That's a huge tax benefit.

 Other Tax Deductions You May Want to Consider

 There are other benefits associated with owning investment real estate.
 If you don't live in the state that the property exists and you need to fly there to visit it, you can deduct your travel expenses.
 You can also deduct your landscaping bills and the cost of showing the building when you have a vacancy, among other things.